OmShriPranavJi/OE/README.md

 # The Overwhelm Eraser
+AI Prompts for Business Efficiency.
 Practical, copy-paste-ready AI prompts designed specifically for busy SMB owners.
 Each prompt is a shortcut to clearer communication, better organization, and, most importantly, a little more breathing room in your hectic schedule.
 They are straightforward ways to make your communication and organization smoother.